breekmd/SpatialiteForms/README.md

  This project is licensed under [GPL3](https://github.com/breekmd/SpatialiteForms/blob/master/LICENSE/)

-Spatialite libraries have been compiled from original source code and no changes was made to it.
+Spatialite libraries have been compiled from original source code and no changes were made to it.

-If you believe that I have infringed your copyright in any way please let me know and I will make remove any code that is your copyright ASAP.
+If you believe that I have infringed your copyright in any way please let me know and I will remove any code that is your copyright ASAP.